Prakash-TechUltra/documentation/content/applications/services/helpdesk/overview/help_center.rst

    the :guilabel:`Workspace` section heading, located in the left sidebar.
 Moving the cursor there reveals a hidden :guilabel:`➕ (plus sign)` icon.

-   Click the :guilabel:`➕ (plus sign)` to create a new article in the :guilabel:`Workspace`.
+   Click the :guilabel:`➕ (plus sign)` icon to create a new article in the :guilabel:`Workspace`.
    In the upper right corner of the page, click the :guilabel:`Share` button, and slide the :guilabel:`Share to Web` toggle switch until it reads :guilabel:`Article Published`.
 It can then be added to a *Helpdesk* team.